 North Dakota Car Insurance Laws

-North Dakota's minimum liability limits of 25/50/25 may be adequate for motorist without many assets of his or her own.
+North Dakota's minimum liability insurance limits of 25/50/25 may be adequate for motorists without many assets of his or her own.
 If you own a home and have savings you want to safeguard, we recommend you increase your coverage to 100/300/50 or higher.
 Remember, liability is what covers you when you harm others in an accident.
 It does not cover your car or your injuries.

 North Dakota is a no-fault state, so you must carry at least $30,000 of personal injury protection (PIP).
 Regardless of fault, if you're injured in a car crash you claim first against your PIP coverage.
 Once that limit is exceeded, you would file against the at-fault driver's liability policy.

 Penalty for driving without insurance: It's a misdemeanor to be an uninsured motorist, and you will receive a fine of at least $150.
-If you are also in an accident, you will be responsible for the damages you caused others, plus get 14 points assessed against your North Dakota driver's license, which is enough get your license suspended.
+If you are also in an accident, you will be responsible for the damages you caused others, plus get 14 points assessed against your North Dakota driver's license, which is enough to get your license suspended.

 Drivers start earlier: Teens as young as 14 can obtain an instruction permit and at 15 can receive a restricted driver's license.
 Parents and teens can read up on the requirement and restrictions on the state's Department of Transportation website.